Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ## What is the final product?

-Web3 Hacker Network is the first layer in a multi-layer network model that will be used to increase tech talent mobility in Web3.
+Web3 Hacker Network is a data science system incorporating network, regression, clustering, and classification models to increase tech talent mobility in Web3.
 The final product is a decentralized autonomous opportunity discovery engine for hackers, backers, projects, and teams.
-It will provide some of the services of hiring managers and HR departments from Web2, but in a fashion that is more aligned with the changes happening in the transition to Web3.
+It will provide some of the services of hiring managers and HR departments from Web2, but in a fashion that is more aligned with the decentralized and self-service nature of Web3.

 Web2 notions of long employment with a single firm are breaking down.
 In Web3 hackers are working across more projects for shorter periods of time, resulting in greater innovation through increased cross-pollination of ideas.
 Opportunity discovery and resource placement in this more dynamic environment will have to move faster and cost less than Web2 HR-driven hiring pipelines.